-In a process graph a start activity is identified by the start icon in front on the activity name.
-In the above example the start activity is Receive invoice.
+In a process graph a start activity is identified by the start icon in front of the activity name.
+In the above example, the start activity is Receive invoice.

 An end activity is identified by the end icon placed behind the activity name.
 In the above example there are two end activities, Pay invoice and Pay employee reimbursement which means that not all cases end with the same activity.

 The icon on a process graph enables you to start a visual animation to indicate how the cases are going through the process.

 In the animation an indication is given how each of the cases, represented by a circle, go through the graph.
 The color of the circle represents the case type.
 See animation below.